I’m so glad you decided to find me on the internet.

-I’m an interdisciplinarily (is that even a word??) trained academic.
+I’m an interdisciplinarily-trained academic.
 My master’s was in geography and GIS (the digital map stuff that powers things like Google Maps), and my PhD was in educational theory and practice.
 I merge the knowledge and practices from these two bases in my research to think mostly about geography education, but also about performances of gender in different spaces, the use of social media and ed tech for/in teacher education, and art usage in social studies.

 I wrote a big ol’ dissertation about this stuff.
 Click this for more info.